Phanthira Chuamkaew – Child Care

 Phanthira is originally from Thailand and has eight years experience in teaching.
 Known as ‘Dew’ by her kids, she works as a carer in the business and each day she looks after five children aged between one-and-a-half and three.

-After opening their home to clients in February, King & I Childcare has experienced phenomenal success.
-Within their first two weeks of operation they had achieved their full capacity of children.
+After opening their home to clients, King & I Childcare has experienced phenomenal success.
+Within their first two weeks of operation, they had achieved their full capacity of children.

 I completed a Professional English Assessment for Teachers (PEAT) course, which helps overseas-qualified teachers become qualified to teach in Australia.
 I have also completed training such as first aid for childcare workers, safe food handling, preparing nutritionally balanced food in a hygienic manner, OH&S training and child protection training.